 Competitors with different products and target audience

-Traditional restaurants cater a different target audience but address the same need as fast-food chains and that is why they are a competitor of McDonald's.
+Traditional restaurants cater to a different target audience but address the same needs as fast-food chains, which is why they are competitors of McDonald's.

-Even though McDonald’s attracts a different audience when compared to your local pizzeria or your fancy local restaurant, they are still competing for a slice of your income.
+Even though McDonald’s attracts a different audience when compared to your local pizzeria or your favorite local restaurant, they are still competing for a slice of your income.

 These restaurants are focused on delivering a personal experience to their customers.

-They prepare and serve more elaborated dishes that are based on the chef's expertise and skills.
+They prepare and serve more elaborate dishes that are based on the chef's expertise and skills.

-The aim lies solely on delivering high-quality food and personal service that customers cannot easily substitute.
+The aim lies solely in delivering high-quality food and personal service that customers cannot easily substitute.

 As such these restaurants are catering towards a specific target customers that value their quality above all.

 7. McDonald's vs Adapting to New Needs and Audiences

 The fast-food chain is also functioning as a modern business that is focused on optimizing its marketing strategy.